25 Best Gifts for Violin Players (+3 to Avoid): A Violin Teacher's Gift Guide for REAL Violinists for 2025

 Some of my best musical memories are from musical festivals and camps I’ve attended.
 I made great friends, wonderful progress, and got motivation to last me the rest of the year.
 I’ve made a list of camps around the U.S. and the entire world that are great for adults or families.
 Styles range from fiddle to gypsy jazz and everything in between.

-Sign yourself or that special someone up for a violin/fiddle camp and give them memories for a lifetime!
+Sign yourself up or give the gift of a violin/fiddle camp to your violinist friend or child and give them memories for a lifetime!

 25. Violin Lessons